mfrister/pushproxy/README.md

 The document is a bit outdated.
 If you want to enable debug logging on newer OS X versions like 10.8.2, you have to replace `applepushserviced` with `apsd` in the `defaults` and `killall` commands.

+### Troubleshooting certificate trust problems

+* The push server certificate must always have a common name (CN) and the other attributes as specified above, even when the host in the bag is another one.
+The host in the bag has to be in the Subject Alternative Name extension.
+Since OS X 10.10 or possibly earlier, `apsd` compares the cert's CN against the hostname it connects to, in addition to an explicit check against `courier.push.apple.com` and `courier.sandbox.push.apple.com`.

+* If the logs don't give you enough information and you only see an error message like the following, you can use [dtrace for debugging](doc/debug-cert-verification-dtrace.md) the verification in detail.

+    ```
+    apsd[xx]: Failed to evaluate trust: No error.
+(0), result=5; retrying with revocation checking optional
+    apsd[xx]: Failed to evaluate trust: No error.
+(0), result=5; retrying with system roots
+    apsd[xx]: Failed to evaluate trust: No error.
+(0), result=5
+    ```

 ## Limitations

 ### Device certificates are not checked